NurShidai/Infovis/docs/home.md

 conda --version
 ```
 If `conda` is installed, you should see a printed message with the version number.
+If you installed Jupyter Notebook before, it is highly likely that you already have anaconda on your machine.
 :::

 We recommend using miniconda since it is light-weighted, and you can avoid waiting for a long time to install many packages that may not be necessary.